KarolDuracz/scratchpad/OpenCL via ASUS with GT540M/demo1-4/README.md

 I have "kernel.bin" (https://github.com/KarolDuracz/scratchpad/blob/main/OpenCL%20via%20ASUS%20with%20GT540M/demo1-4/kernel.bin) but this must be compile again using demo "Project12_opencl" and some implementation from inside, to rewrite the kernel Source as PTX (kernel.bin) again.
 And tests to load kernel.bin file and execute.
 I put kernel.bin file here, to see what it looks like.<br /><br />

 In line 895 there is "// testCoresKernel example" - this is probably test to detect all 96 cores.
 To fix first implementation (https://github.com/KarolDuracz/scratchpad/blob/main/OpenCL%20via%20ASUS%20with%20GT540M/main.cpp#L204) - But what I found on this topic, there is no way (???) to detect all cores like that using opencl.
-But there are methods like this simple PTX kernel, which detects based on --> int idx = get_global_id(0); number of threads.
+But there are methods like this simple kernel, which detects based on --> int idx = get_global_id(0); - this shows number of threads (???).

 ```
 const char* kernelSource = "__kernel void testCoresKernel(__global int* data) {"